FUNCTIONAL MECHANICS OF NORMAL AND ABNORMAL VASCULAR FLOW

 Basics of Vascular Ultrasound

 Ultrasonic waves entering human tissue are absorbed, reflected, and scattered to produce images of anatomic structures.
 The transmission properties of the sound waves depend on the density and elasticity of the tissues.
 Density and speed of propagation of ultrasound waves determine a tissue's acoustic impedance.
 The larger the differences in acoustic impedance between tissues, the more ultrasound waves are reflected.
 The reflection further depends on the angle of insonation.
-Strong reflective interfaces, such as air or bone, prevent imaging of weaker echoes from deeper ...
+Strong reflective interfaces, such as air or bone, prevent imaging of weaker ...